Tresjs/tres/docs/guide/index.md

 ## Vite

-If you are using Vite, you will add the following to your `vite.config.ts`:
+If you are using Vite, you have add the following to your `vite.config.ts`:

 ```ts
 import { templateCompilerOptions } from '@tresjs/core'